next up previous

 4. Explore your dataset and identify a modest number of "interesting" features in the data.

-This project is due by the start of our last class.
-Assuming we have time, students will be given the opportunity to present their results.
-Grading: Your grade will be based on bi-weekly reviews of your homework from the chapters we've covered.
-For each review, I will assign a letter grade, and your final grade will be an average of these grades.
-The rough grading will be as follows: check/B = met expectations, check+/A = exceeded expectations, check-/C = did not meet expectations.
+For each part, I will assign a letter grade, and your final grade will be a weighted average of these grades.
+The rough grading will be as follows: check/B = met expectations, check+/A = exceeded expectations, check-/C = did not meet expectations, X/F insufficient to earn passing grade.
 Late assignments without prior permission may have a negative impact on the grade.
+I will grade the programming project based on all aspects of the work, including the progress reports (presentations), report, and poster.

 Academic Honesty: Copying the work of others and turning it in as your own is considered academic dishonesty, and is strictly forbidden in this class.
 Violators of this policy will receive a 0 grade for the assignment, and the incident will be reported to the department chair and the Dean of Students' Office.

-Software Resources: OpenGL, Java2D, Java3D, or X can be used for software development.
+Software Resources: OpenGL, Java2D, Java3D, Processing, or X can be used for software development.
 Basically whatever language you used in your graphics course will do.
 In most cases, you can get by with 2-dimensional graphics, though for some types of visualization, 3-D is essential.
 When you turn in your assignments, please include instructions for compiling and executing the program.
 I may decide to instead have you demonstrate the programs in action if it is too time-consuming for me to figure out how to build and run them.

 1. XmdvTool - http://davis.wpi.edu/xmdv